Star Funding, Inc. logo

 American Finance & Investment Co., Inc.

 Texas-based property tax loan lender offering no-money-down financing to help homeowners avoid foreclosure.
-Serves all Texas counties with online application and rate-match guarantee.
+Serves all Texas counties with online application and rate-match listed refund term.

 Georgia Title Loans logo